Bandra East bypoll: Narayan Rane stares at political black hole

-A decade after he left the Shiv Sena, Congress candidate Narayan Rane suffered a humiliating defeat in the Assembly bypoll in Bandra East, home to Matoshree, the Thackeray residence and the party’s emotional centre.
-Where will he go from here?
-The future does not look too bright for the former CM
+A decade after he left the Shiv Sena, Congress candidate and ex CM Narayan Rane suffered a humiliating defeat in the Assembly bypoll in Bandra East, a Sena stronghold.
+His future looks bleak at this point

 Almost exactly a decade after he quit the Shiv Sena (in July 2005), Narayan Rane has suffered what is, arguably, one of his most humiliating defeats at the hands of the very same party in the Bandra East bypoll.

 Rane’s political career seemed to have hit its nadir in last year’s Assembly elections, when he had lost his stronghold, Kudal in the Sindhudurg district, to the Sena’s Vaibhav Naik by a margin of around 10,000 votes.
 And, when the Congressman threw his hat into the ring for the Bandra East bypoll, the Sainiks smelled blood, sensing an opportunity to put the final nail in the coffin of the rebel’s political career.